jakintosh/teller/docs/tui-design-document.md

    * The screen shows a compact header (Date, Payee) followed by two allocation sections: **Debits** and **Credits**.:
    * **Flow Step 1: Date Entry**:
      * Defaults to the date of the previously entered transaction.
+     * When starting a new transaction, the day segment is highlighted by default so users can quickly bump the day forward/backward.
      * ←/→ keys select date component (year, month, day).
      * ↑/↓ keys increment/decrement the selected component.
 Typing a number also works.
    * **Flow Step 2: Payee Entry**: